Skip to content

 Key Features of oMLX

-• 2Continuous batching for improved throughput and reduced latency in sequential requests.
+• Implements continuous batching for optimized inference throughput and reduced latency.

-• 7Drop-in API compatibility for AI programming assistants such as Claude Code, OpenClaw, and Cursor.
+• Functions as a drop-in backend for AI programming assistants such as Claude Code, Cursor, and Codex.

 use cases